Give us a call! – (972) 505-3245

 payment gateway plugins

 Step 2.
-Connect the plugin
+Connect the Plugin

 Once installed, the payment gateway will appear on your list of WordPress plugins.
 You also get a notification.

-Click on the notification and WordPress will redirect you to WooCommerce settings.
+Click on the notification, and WordPress will redirect you to WooCommerce settings.
 Then click ‘connect’ to link your store and payment gateway accounts.
 If you haven’t already signed up for the plugin, it’ll prompt you to do so.

 WordPress will ask for access to the plugin and permission to modify orders.
 Click ‘allow’ and you’ll get redirected back to WooCommerce.

 Step 3.
-Configure your plugin sync
+Configure Your Plugin Sync

 Turn on sandbox mode while you configure settings.
 You can set up and catch issues before you process real-life transactions.